 On the right side of the screen in the Campaign Summary section, you will see a summary of the campaign targeting settings.
 Review this information together with the estimated traffic volume.
 When you are satisfied, click Create to create the campaign.

-Once you have created your campaign, it should start receiving traffic quite quickly.
 If your campaign is not getting as much traffic as you would like, there are several possible causes.

 Check your account balance: Campaigns are stopped if there are insufficient funds.